mission-liao/dingo/docs/guide/stateful_worker_function.md

     // access db connection via 'me.db'
 }

-// register it to dingo
-app.Register("NewUser", &MyState{db: your_db_conn}.NewUser)
+// create a new instance, register its method to dingo as worker function. app.Register("NewUser", &MyState{db: your_db_conn}.NewUser)

 //
+// at caller side,
+// you don't have to provide another instance, just make sure
-// at caller side, as long as the signature is the same
+// the signature is the same
 //
 app.Register("NewUser", func(string, string){})
 ```